Is New York City Gay Friendly?

 Community & Culture

-The New York metro area is home to an estimated 756,000 LGBTQ+ residents — the most of any metro area in the United States.
+The New York metro area is home to more than 700,000 LGBTQ+ residents — the most of any metro area in the United States.
 The city has the largest metropolitan transgender population in the country, estimated at 50,000.
 NYC's LGBTQ+ infrastructure includes The Lesbian, Gay, Bisexual & Transgender Community Center on West 13th Street, Callen-Lorde Community Health Center, Gay Men's Health Crisis (GMHC), and the Ali Forney Center for LGBTQ+ youth.
-The Leslie-Lohman Museum of Art is the only dedicated LGBTQ+ art museum in the world.
+The Leslie-Lohman Museum of Art is one of the only museums in the world dedicated to LGBTQ+ art.

 Historical Significance